jeffriesd/dsDraw-python/README.md

 # Data Structures

   ### Array (one dimensional)
+  Arrays are drawn as a series of adjacent square cells with white fill as default.
+If the array is too long and the values won't fit inside the cells, the array is compressed to show only the beginning and end elements.
   To create a new array, provide an iterable of values or a number of elements to fill the array with random values.

   e.g.